Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Missing Analysis from

-Now we assume $R \ge 100$ and consider the adaptivity and query complexity of this interval reduction procedure.
-The adaptivity is that of $\AdaptiveSampling(f,k,\tau,1-p,\hat\delta)$ because we try all values of $\tau$ in parallel.
-Therefore, by \Cref{lem:adaptive_sampling} the adaptivity complexity is
+Now we assume $R \ge 100$ and analyze the adaptivity and query complexity of the ratio reduction procedure.
+The adaptivity is that of $\AdaptiveSampling(f,k,\tau,1-p,\hat\delta_R/n)$ because we try all values of $\tau_i$ in parallel.
+Thus, by \Cref{lem:adaptive_sampling} and our choice of $\hat\delta_R$, the adaptivity complexity\footnote{Note that the expected size of the ground after subsampling is $n / \ell$.
+To make this upper bound deterministic, we can instead randomly permute the ground set and take the first $\ceil{n / \ell}$ elements. } is

 Similarly, the expected number of queries is